Process

 WHY?

-We start with the Why—your brand’s DNA (if you haven’t watched Simon Senek’s Why TED talk, do it now).
+We start with the Why—your organisation’s DNA (if you haven’t watched Simon Senek’s Why TED talk, do it now).
 Your Why is the reason people should care about you in the first place.
 It’s what makes you meaningful.
-Nothing is more important, and we’ll make sure that your staff and marketing assets are on the same page here.
+Nothing is more important, and we’ll make sure that your staff and communications assets are on the same page here.

 WHAT?

 You probably don’t view yourself the way others do.
 From inside an organisation, you can’t see the forest for the trees.
 That makes it hard to know What to tell people.
-I’ll help you assume a customer-centric perspective and identify messaging that resonates with the audience mindset.
+I’ll help you assume an audience-centric perspective, identifying messaging that resonates with their mindset.

 WHERE?

 Where in time and space should you communicate?
 This must be decided by your messaging.
-Certain messages lend themselves to certain information structures across a website or brochure, for example.
-And some cases are best made in certain media.
+Certain messages lend themselves to certain information structures and certain types of media, such as feature articles, case studies, whitepapers or simple, short posts.
 So, don’t lock in your Where until you know What to say.

 HOW?